Pizza Funghi e Salsiccia (Mushroom and Sausage Pizza), any night is a great night for pizza especially when sausages and mushrooms are involved.

 - Toss in mushrooms, herbs, and season with salt, pepper, and peperoncino.
 Saute for about 5-8 minutes.

 - Optional- Add in a drop or two of truffle oil and saute for about 1 minute.

 - Take off heat and set aside.

-- Pre-heat pizza oven or pizza stone on barbeque to 500 degrees F.
+- Pre-heat pizza oven or pizza stone on the barbeque to 500 degrees F.

 - Stretch dough into a round, leaving the borders a little thicker and place onto a very well semolina floured pizza paddle.

 - Spread tomato sauce starting in the middle and going to the border leaving about a 1/4 inch for a crust.

 - Place sausage meat evenly onto the sauce then arrange mushrooms and bocconcini.